AndrewJBateman/angular-material-portfolio/README.md

 * To-Do: Improve lighthouse performance score: remove unused css and redo small images.
 * To-Do: deploy with SSR (fix)
 * To-Do: **Colors:** Add to styles scss to reduce repeated scss throughout app.
-* To-Do: restructure post-detail to share post.module then remove post-detail module so posts list is not lost each time a post-detail page is shown.
 * To-Do: clear posts storage when browser shut down

 ## :clap: Inspiration